 This one moved fast.
 Unlike Core Updates, which tend to shift rankings gradually over weeks, Spam Updates can suppress visibility almost immediately.
 Within hours of the March 24 rollout, many sites were already showing steep ranking losses.

-Google can actively suppress spam signals rather than simply downweighting them — which is why the drop-off tends to be sharper and faster than what you see after a Core Update.
+Google can actively suppress spam signals rather than simply downweighting them ā which is why the drop-off tends to be sharper and faster than what you see after a Core Update.

 Common Symptoms

-- Traffic drops
+- Traffic dropsĀ

-- Keyword ranking losses
+- Keyword ranking lossesĀ

-- De-indexed pages
+- De-indexed pagesĀ

-- Reduced crawl frequency
+- Reduced crawl frequencyĀ

-- Decline in impressions
+- Decline in impressionsĀ

-- Loss of featured snippets
+- Loss of featured snippetsĀ

 Example Scenario